JaspervB-tud/reference_set_selection_benchmark/bacteria/README.md

 python -u root/scripts/bacteria/generate_selection_files.py --genomes root/genomes --selection root/selections/${method}/${threshold} --filename ${method}_${threshold} --output root/reference_sets
 ```
 Similar to before, this will create tab-delimited files called `${method}_${threshold}.tsv` in `root/reference_sets` as well as the subfolders thereof for the experiments in order to only include the selections for considered species. \
-**NOTE**: This should be run for every selection method and threshold in order to proceed to building the profiling indexes!
+**NOTE**: This should be run for every selection method (including `all`) and threshold in order to proceed to building the profiling indexes!

 ## Index building
-With all the reference sets,w e can now build the profiling indices.
+With all the reference sets, we can now build the profiling indices.
 In our work we used:
 - Kraken2 (v2.1.3) + Bracken (v1.0.0)
 - BWA (v0.7.18) + DUDes (v0.10.0)
 - Centrifuge (v1.0.4.2)